Quick Start Guide

 Processing with Additional Scripts

-GRYFN Processing Tool supports user-added additional scripts.
+GRYFN Processing Tool supports user-added python scripts.
 If you have additional scripts you would like to run with your pipeline, add them to your pipeline as a new task.

 Scripts can be placed in your Default Script Location (configurable through Settings -> Scripts).